eduNEXT/tutor-contrib-limesurvey/README.rst

-limesurvey plugin for `Tutor <https://docs.tutor.overhang.io>`__
+LimeSurvey plugin for `Tutor <https://docs.tutor.overhang.io>`__
 ===================================================================================
-LimeSurvey is an open-source online survey software that allows users to create and conduct surveys, questionnaries, and polls.
+LimeSurvey is an open-source online survey software that allows users to create and conduct surveys, questionnaires, and polls.

 This plugin allows you to install LimeSurvey in your Tutor ecosystem.